-62. Councillors may Submit Notices of Motion
+64. Councillors may Submit Notices of Motion

-- 62.1 Councillors may submit a Notice of Motion in accordance with this Division 8 of Part 3 of Chapter 2 of these Rules. - Despite anything else in these Rules, no Notices of Motion will be accepted during the election period.
+- Councillors may submit a Notice of Motion in accordance with this Division 8 of Part 3 of Chapter 2 of these rules. - Despite anything else in these rules, no Notices of Motion will be accepted during the election period.

-63. Procedure for Submitting a Notice of Motion
+65. Procedure for Submitting a Notice of Motion

-- 63.1 A Notice of Motion must be: - 63.1.1 submitted on the appropriate form via one of the following methods;

-- 63.1.1.1 the Councillor Portal: - 63.1.1.2 email to "governance@shepparton.vic.gov.au"; or - 63.1.1.3 provided in person to a member of the Governance Team; and - 63.1.2 submitted no later than ten (10) Business Days prior to the Scheduled Council Meeting at which it is to be considered. - The Chief Executive Officer must inform Councillors about the potential legal and cost implications of any Notice of Motion that is submitted in accordance with this rule 63. - A Notice of Motion must relate to the objectives, role and functions of Council as outlined in the Act. - A Notice of Motion must call for a Council Officer Report if the Notice of Motion proposes any action that: - 63.4.1 impacts the levels of Council service; - 63.4.2 commits Council to either a loss of income, or expenditure that is not included in the adopted Council Budget, to the value of \$25,000 inc GST or greater; - 63.4.3 proposes to establish, amend or extend Council policy; - 63.4.4 proposes to impact the rights of any person who has not had the opportunity to contribute their views; - 63.4.5 commits Council to any contractual arrangement; or - 63.4.6 concerns any litigation in respect of which Council is a party.
+- 65.1 A Notice of Motion must be: - 65.1.1 submitted on the appropriate form via one of the following methods; - 65.1.1.1 the Councillor Portal, - 65.1.1.2 email to "governance@shepparton.vic.gov.au", or - 65.1.1.3 provided in person to a member of the governance team. - 65.1.2 accepted by the Chief Executive Officer no later than 10 Business Days prior to the Scheduled Council Meeting at which it is to be considered. - The Chief Executive Officer must inform Councillors about the potential legal and cost implications of any Notice of Motion that is submitted in accordance with this rule 65. - 65.3 A Notice of Motion must relate to the objectives, role and functions of Council as outlined in the Act. - A Notice of Motion must call for a Council Officer report if the Notice of Motion proposes any action that: - 65.4.1 impacts the levels of Council service; - 65.4.2 commits Council to either a loss of income, or expenditure that is not included in the adopted Council Budget, to the value of \$25,000 inc GST or greater; - 65.4.3 proposes to establish, amend or extend Council policy; - 65.4.4 proposes to impact the rights of any person who has not had the opportunity to contribute their views; - 65.4.5 commits Council to any contractual arrangement; or - 65.4.6 concerns any litigation in respect of which Council is a party.

-64. Rejection of Notice of Motions
+66. Rejection of Notice of Motions

-- 64.1 The Chief Executive Officer must not accept any Notice of Motion which is: - 64.1.1 defamatory; - 64.1.2 objectionable in language or nature; - 64.1.3 vague or unclear in intention; - 64.1.4 outside the powers of Council; - 64.1.5 similar in form or substance to a Notice of Motion which has been put to a vote and lost in the last three (3) months; or - 64.1.6 to amend or rescind a resolution of Council which has been acted on for the purposes of rule 69.2. - The Chief Executive Officer may reject any Notice of Motion that relates to a matter that has been previously resolved by Council and is acted upon. - Where a Notice of Motion is rejected under rule 64.1 or 64.2, the Chief Executive Officer will: - 64.3.1 notify the Councillor who submitted the Notice of Motion of the rejection and reasons for the rejection; and

-64.3.2 provide the Councillor who submitted the Notice of Motion an opportunity, prior to Finalisation of the Agenda, to submit a revised Notice of Motion in accordance with these Rules.
+- 66.1 The Chief Executive Officer must not accept any Notice of Motion which is: - 66.1.1 defamatory; - 66.1.2 objectionable in language or nature; - 66.1.3 vague or unclear in intention; - 66.1.4 outside the powers of Council; - similar in form or substance to a Notice of Motion which has been put to a vote and lost in the last three (3) months; or - 66.1.6 to amend or rescind a resolution of Council which has been acted on for the purposes of rule 71.2. - 66.1.7 likely to expose Council to a high or extreme risk, following the application of any available mitigation actions identified by the Chief Executive Officer and any subject matter experts the Chief Executive Officer may consult to assess the motion. - The Chief Executive Officer may reject any Notice of Motion that relates to a matter that has been previously resolved by Council and is acted upon. - 66.3 Where a Notice of Motion is rejected under rule 66.1 or 66.2, the Chief Executive Officer will: - 66.3.1 notify the Councillor who submitted the Notice of Motion of the rejection and reasons for the rejection; and - 66.3.2 provide the Councillor who submitted the Notice of Motion an opportunity, prior to finalisation of the Agenda, to submit a revised Notice of Motion in accordance with these rules.

-65. Listing Notices on an Agenda
+67. Listing Notices on an Agenda